Summary and Setup

 Here are some instructions on setting up your PATH on Windows using both the GUI and CLI.
 Note that R will normally install at something like c:\Program Files\R\R-4.1.0\bin\x64, but if you are not admin, it will install in your Documents folder.

-To verify that R is installed in your PATH, you can go to your taskbar at the bottom of your screen and type cmd to bring up the command prompt.
+To verify that R is installed in your PATH, open your command line by pressing Windows+R and type cmd to bring up the command prompt.
 From there, you can type R --version at the prompt.
-Your output should be similar to below, with a version ≥ 3.6.
+Your output should be similar to below, with a version ≥ 4.x.

 BASH